rxseven/docker-playground/README.md

 ### Prerequisites

-To run Onigiri locally, you don’t need to clone the entire project from GitHub repository and manually setup the development environment.
-The only thing you need is just [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) *(v18.06.1\*)*.
+To run Onigiri on your local machine, you don’t need to clone the entire project from GitHub repository and setup the development environment.
+The only thing you need is just have [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) *(v18.06.1\*)* installed and configured.

 ### Setup